Agadir: Residential districts

-The Casbah
+The Kasbah

-The Casbah (Agadir Oufella, Agadir le haut, Agadir N'Ighir, or Agadir de la colline) was, along with Founti by the sea, the oldest district of Agadir.
-An authentic fortress with winding streets and lively, the Casbah was built in 1572 by Abdallah al-Ghalib.
+The Kasbah (Agadir Oufla, Agadir le haut, Agadir N'Ighir, or Agadir de la colline) was, along with Founti by the sea, the oldest district of Agadir.
+An authentic fortress with winding streets and lively, the Kasbah was built in 1572 by Abdallah al-Ghalib.
 Above the front door; today, the original inscription in Arabic and in English reads: "God, the Nation, the King."

 Of this fortress there remains, after the earthquake of 29 February 1960, a restored long high wall that surrounds land that is not buildable.
 There is, however, a view over the bay of Agadir and the ports.
-The old people of Agadir remember the "Moorish café" of the Casbah and its panoramic view.
+The old people of Agadir remember the "Moorish café" of the Kasbah and its panoramic view.

 The hill bears the inscription in Arabic: "God, Country, King" which, like the walls, is illuminated at night.

 Old Talborjt

 Overlooking the waterfront and Wadi Tildi, this old district (whose name is sometimes spelled Talbordjt) was once a shopping area and very lively with its large square where there was a weekly market, hotels, schools, mosque.
 90% of the buildings in Old Talborjt were destroyed or severely damaged by the earthquake in 1960.
 Razed to the ground after the earthquake and now overgrown, it is classified as non-buildable area.
 Its main thoroughfare, the Avenue El Moun stretches over 2 km and serves only for driving schools that teach their students to drive.